-The California Office of Historic Preservation, California Historic Information Centers (CHRIS) archeological database has been searched for sensitive cultural resources in the project area.
-A CAL FIRE Archeologist was consulted to help ensure cultural resource protection.
+Searches of the California Office of Historic Preservation, California Historic Information Centers (CHRIS) archeological database have been completed for sensitive cultural resources in the project area.
+A CAL FIRE Archeologist will be consulted as necessary to help ensure cultural resource protection.
 Notification letters have been provided to local Native American Tribes describing the project and soliciting any information that will help ensure cultural resource protection.
-An archeological field review has been completed by qualified personnel.
+Initial phone conversation with local contacts indicated interest in field review.
+An archeological field review will be conducted by qualified personnel.
 In addition, a Registered Professional Forester or designee will be onsite sufficiently during operations to evaluate the presence of cultural resources and ensure cultural resource protection through avoidance.